ahmedalatawi/react-event-scheduler/README.md

 > Make sure MongoDB is up and running

-In the project directory, run `yarn`, then:
+Create a `.env` file in the project's root directory, and copy & paste what's in `.env.example`, then run `yarn`:

 ### `yarn start`